 Level B

-At this level, there’s still a high risk of respiratory injury but less severe threat of skin exposure.
-So, good gear to have in this instance is NIOSH-approved respirators and chemical-resistant clothing.
+At this level, workers still face a high risk of respiratory injury but a lower threat of skin exposure.
+Therefore, it’s important to provide NIOSH-approved respirators and chemical-resistant clothing to maintain safety.

 Level C

-At this level, the threat of unknown airborne substances and/or chemicals is moderate.
-You can still consider some of the category A and B equipment, but you most likely won’t need it due to the lower risk level.
+At this level, the threat of unknown airborne substances or chemicals remains moderate.
+Therefore, you can still consider using some of the equipment from categories A and B, but it’s usually unnecessary because the overall risk is lower.

-When the work area allows for proper ventilation and eliminates direct skin contact with identified substances, level C PPE is appropriate.
+In addition, when the work area provides proper ventilation and eliminates direct skin contact with identified substances, level C PPE becomes appropriate.
+This ensures that personal protective equipment continues to meet the required level of protection for the task.

 Level D

 At this level, there are no known or suspected hazards, so most forms of PPE are optional.
-You may still choose to use protective gear for certain processes, but it’s not necessary.
+Thus, you may still choose to use protective gear for certain processes, but it’s not necessary.

 Using level C or D equipment depends on being able to know and control the risks you identify.
 That means that if you detect a new respiratory hazard, you should upgrade to a more comprehensive PPE option.